DeKalb County Car Accident Lawyer

 If you are involved in a car accident in DeKalb County or the surrounding area, it’s important to keep your wits about you.
 There are certain steps you should take that could not only benefit your wellbeing, but also increase your chances of filing a successful personal injury lawsuit in the future.

-1. Check on Everyone Involved
+1. Check on Everyone Involved in the Car Wreck

 First, check your own body for any injuries.
 If you have serious injuries, don’t move more than you need to.
 Instead, call 9-1-1 immediately and stay put.
 If you don’t have any serious injuries, check on the passengers in your car.
 Again, if they have any serious injuries, especially to the neck or head, DON’T MOVE THEM!
 Also check on the passengers in the other car, taking the same precautions.